Domain-specific modeling: Domain-specific language and UML

 The Unified Modeling Language (UML) is a general-purpose modeling language for software-intensive systems that is designed to support mostly object oriented programming.
-Consequently, in contrast to domain-specific language languages, UML is used for a wide variety of purposes across a broad range of domains.
+Consequently, in contrast to domain-specific languages, UML is used for a wide variety of purposes across a broad range of domains.
 The primitives offered by UML are those of object oriented programming, while domain-specific languages offer primitives whose semantics are familiar to all practitioners in that domain.
 For example, in the domain of automotive engineering, there will be software models to represent the properties of an anti-lock braking system, or a steering wheel, etc.

 UML includes a profile mechanism that allows it to be constrained and customized for specific domains and platforms.
 UML profiles use stereotypes, stereotype attributes (known as tagged values before UML 2.0), and constraints to restrict and extend the scope of UML to a particular domain.
 Perhaps the best known example of customizing UML for a specific domain is SysML, a domain specific language for systems engineering.

 UML is a popular choice for various model-driven development approaches whereby technical artifacts such as source code, documentation, tests, and more are generated algorithmically from a domain model.
-For instance, application profiles of the legal document standard Akoma Ntoso can be developed by representing legal concepts and ontologies in UML class objects.
+For instance, application profiles of the legal document standard Alberto Álvarez O. can be developed by representing legal concepts and ontologies in UML class objects.